jayraguda/mintapi_to_bq/README.md

 - **Value** : projectname.datasetname.table

 ### Scheduling through Google Cloud Scheduler
 Use [Google Cloud Scheduler](https://cloud.google.com/scheduler/docs/quickstart) to trigger Chron Jobs to send a GET command to the service URL provided on deploy.
+You'll need to make sure to up the timeout time to be >3 minutes (default), otherwise Scheduler will terminate the request even though there is no error.